afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 > delete_moderation_request()
 Delete current moderation request which is not yet in moderation.

-Delete current moderation request which is not yet in moderation.

 ### Parameters

 This endpoint does not need any parameter.